significant-bit/brigge/docs/mesh_intro.md

 3. Click the Import button and locate the `.brigge` file you exported from Blender
 4. Import!

-Each mesh in the `.brigge` file will create its own StaticMesh asset in your Unreal project.
+Each mesh in the `.brigge` file will create its own StaticMesh asset in your Unreal project, and spawn Actors into your level.

 ### Notes